MikeJaredS/hermiter/README.md

 ## What does hermiter do?

-`hermiter` facilitates the estimation of the full probability density function, cumulative distribution function and quantile function using Hermite series based estimators.
+`hermiter` is an R package that facilitates the estimation of the full probability density function, cumulative distribution function and quantile function using Hermite series based estimators.
 The package is applicable to streaming, batch and grouped data.
 The core methods of the package are written in C++ for speed.

 These estimators are particularly useful in the sequential setting (both stationary and non-stationary data streams).
 In addition, they are useful in